 Stretch your legs at Yair

-This is the place to come for some of the best views and walking routes in the Tweed Valley Forest Park.
+This is the place to come for some of the best views in the Tweed Valley Forest Park.
 Yair is one of the park’s quieter forests, with mature woodland clothing the hillside right to the bank of the River Tweed.
 It’s a popular starting point for the climb to the Three Bretheren, an impressive hilltop.

 King Malcolm gave the monks at Kelso Abbey the right to build a fish trap on the river near here in 1156, along with 8 acres of land.
 ‘Yair’, an old Scots word for a fish trap, became the name of the estate.